CSP2018-sebs/1.3.9/README.md

 ######
 ######
 #
-# This example player always colludes
+# Example Players
-if player == 0:
+This example player always colludes if player == 0:
     if getting_team_name:
         return 'loyal'